Authorization Code Flow

-- Keep a user's auth credentials secure, and out of the hands of a third-party.
+- Keep a user's personal login credentials secure, and out of the hands of a third-party.

 - Disclose what permissions an app requires.

-- Prompt the user to explicitly authorize an app to access their data.
+- Prompt users to explicitly authorize an app to access their data.

-- Provide the developer with a token that can used to by their application to act on a user's behalf.
+- Provide developers with a token that can used to by their applications to act on another user's behalf.

 Parameter | Type | Description |